Helen Long, PhD, CCC-SLP

 Postdoctoral Researcher, UW-Madison

-Helen Long, PhD, CCC-SLP (she/her) is a postdoctoral researcher at the Waisman Center of the University of Wisconsin-Madison.
+Helen Long, PhD, CCC-SLP (she/her) is a postdoctoral researcher at the Waisman Center of the University of Wisconsin-Madison, and incoming Assistant Professor at Case Western Reserve University in Fall 2024.
 She is based in the Wisconsin Intelligibility, Speech, and Communication (WISC) Laboratory (PI: Katie Hustad).
-Helen began her career as a speech-language pathologist (SLP) and worked for 9 years before and during her doctoral training when she developed her research questions.
+Helen began her career working as a speech-language pathologist (SLP) before and during her doctoral program where she developed her research questions.

-Her primary line of research aims to advance the early detection of speech impairments in children with cerebral palsy to facilitate early access to interventions for augmentative and alternative communication.
+Her research aims to advance the early detection of communication impairments in children with neurodevelopmental disabilities like cerebral palsy to support clinical decisions to implement speech and augmentative and alternative communication interventions.

-Helen is a co-founding collaborator of CSDisseminate, an early career working group dedicated to promoting the adoption of free and legal open access practices across the CSD research and clinical community.
+Helen is a co-founding collaborator of CSDisseminate, an early career working group of scientists and clinicians dedicated to promoting the adoption of free and legal open access practices across the CSD community.

 PhD